drakkan/sftpgo/docs/keyboard-interactive.md

 This authentication method is typically used for multi-factor authentication.
 There are no restrictions on the number of questions asked on a particular authentication stage; there are also no restrictions on the number of stages involving different sets of questions.

-To enable keyboard interactive authentication, you must set the absolute path of your authentication program using the `keyboard_interactive_auth_program` key in your configuration file.
+To enable keyboard interactive authentication, you must set the absolute path of your authentication program or an HTTP URL using the  `keyboard_interactive_auth_hook` key in your configuration file.

 The external program can read the following environment variables to get info about the user trying to authenticate: